 Shopping in Santiago is a mixture of the old and new as bustling craft markets sit in the shadow of brand-new megamall complexes.
-Santiago is a major shopping destination in Chile, and visitors will find everything from tacky tourist items to high-end local brand names.
+Santiago is a major shopping destination in Chile, and visitors will find everything from tacky tourist items to high-end local brand names and international labels.

-There are more than a few shopping malls in Santiago, which are filled with Chilean brands.
+There are more than a few shopping malls in Santiago.
 The air-conditioned malls are popular on hot days, and most have food courts and movies to entertain children while their parents shop.
-Alto Las Condes and Parque Arauco are the biggest malls in Santiago, with more than one hundred shops in each.
-Mall Panoramico is a good shopping centre to find mid-range items, and the 'Drugstore' on Avenida Providencia has a range of funky boutiques.
-Malls in Santiago are open seven days a week
+Alto Las Condes and Parque Arauco are two of the biggest and best of Santiago's malls, with more than one hundred shops in each and a variety of entertainment options.
+Mall Vivo Panoramico is a good shopping centre to find mid-range items, and the 'Drugstore' on Avenida Providencia has a range of funky boutiques.
+Malls in Santiago are open seven days a week.

 For tourists looking more for handicrafts than haute couture, Santiago has a few good craft markets that are great places to visit on a nice day.
-Patio Bellavista has a wealth of locally-made goods, and are good places to find Santiago souvenirs, as is Pueblito de los Dominicos, which is made up of small stores located inside an attractive old convent.
-Another market that offers cheap Santiago souvenirs is the Feria Santa Lucía at Cerro Santa Lucía.
+Patio Bellavista has a wealth of locally-made goods, and is a good place to find Santiago souvenirs as well as good restaurants.
+Pueblito de los Dominicos, which is made up of small stores located inside an attractive old convent, also promises a wonderful array of local crafts in a picturesque setting.
+For cheap (but sometimes less authentic) Santiago souvenirs, Feria Artesanal Santa Lucía, on Cerro Santa Lucía, is another popular market with visitors.

-Popular Santiago souvenirs include jewellery with locally-mined lapis lazuli, folk art, and alpaca scarves.
+Sought-after Santiago souvenirs include jewellery made with locally-mined lapis lazuli, folk art, and alpaca scarves and jerseys.
 Chilean wine from the region around Santiago is also a good souvenir, particularly from well-regarded wineries like Casa Julia and EQ.

 Become our Santiago Travel Expert